jessesquires/swift-proposal-analyzer/README.md

 This project contains tools to analyze, query, and filter the Swift Evolution proposals based on any criteria you like.

-This project accompanies my talk at [FrenchKit](http://frenchkit.fr).
+This project accompanies [my talk](https://speakerdeck.com/jessesquires/140-proposals-in-30-minutes) from [FrenchKit](http://frenchkit.fr).

 ## Requirements